 Find the Right Brush for You

-Now that you have all the facts, happy brush hunting!
+Now that you have all the facts, enjoy finding your favorite tooth brush!
 Just remember, there is no right or wrong answer- only what works best for you.